-Specify the allowances and SBT mortality for each sector during the previous three fishing seasons in Table 2.
+Specify the allowances and SBT mortality for each sector during the three most recently completed fishing seasons in Table 2.
 If information on SBT mortality is not available for a particular sector, use the best estimates of catch.
 All figures to be provided in tonnes.